Insights on the peak in the speed of sound of ultradense matter: Acknowledgments

 \section{Acknowledgments}

 We thank J. Noronha-Hostler for comments on the neutron star mass-radius relations.
-ESF is partially supported by CAPES (Finance Code 001), CNPq, FAPERJ, and INCT-FNA (Process No. 464898/2014-5).
-JN is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.
+M.H. thanks D.~Kroff for fruitful discussions.
+E.S.F. is partially supported by CAPES (Finance Code 001), CNPq, FAPERJ, and INCT-FNA (Process No. 464898/2014-5).
+J.N. is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.